carleric/dmk-android/README.md

 #Overview

-dmk-android is an Android app for connecting to a DMK yacht instruments box.
+dmk-android is an Android app for connecting to a DMK yacht instruments box (http://dmkyacht.com/).
 This code is meant to demonstrate how an Android developer may start to work with a DMK box.

 #Features